 It is believed that the virus is spread through droplets from infected people coughing and sneezing.
 Although, viruses cannot live outside the body for long, this particular strain can live on items (such as door handles etc) for up to 72 hours.

-According to the NHS and the WHO, main symptoms of the coronavirus usually include:
+According to the NHS and the WHO, the main symptoms of the coronavirus usually include:

 In its early stages, these symptoms are similar to other respiratory diseases, including flu and the common cold.
 If someone has symptoms, consider whether they have travelled outside of the country at all.